Requiem-theDM/qbb2024-answers/week10/README.md

 # Question 3.1
 The nascent RNA signal represents how much nascent RNA is present in the nucleus of a given cell as a representation of active transcription.
-It is provided as the average signal in a given nuclei from a particular field of a particular knockdown condition.
+It is provided as the average signal in a given nuclei from a particular field of a particular knockdown condition in 32bit format.

 The PCNA signal represents how much PCNA is present in the nucleus of a given cell as a representation of DNA replication and repair.
-It is provided as the average signal in a given nuclei from a particular field of a particular knockdown condition.
+It is provided as the average signal in a given nuclei from a particular field of a particular knockdown condition in 32bit format.

 The ratio between the two provides a ratio of RNA transcription to DNA replication.